 Do you ship all over the world?

 Yes!
 I do ship all over the world and often do.
 The majority of my handmade jewelry IS bought by friends in other countries.
 There are sometimes customs to be paid when you receive your package in your country so be sure to know those because they are out of my control and unknown to me.
+I will normally ship international packages with the United States Postal Service, USPS, but there are other options if you would rather.

 How do I store my jewelry?

 I often forget to remind my customers that the recycled jewelry boxes I send my pieces in contain a layer of *fluff*.
 That fluff was created to help your natural metal jewelry oxidize less quickly.
-Oxidation is natural & safe. it is just what natural metals do when there is the presence of oxygen and any moisture at all!
+Oxidation is natural & safe, it is just what natural metals do when there is the presence of oxygen and any moisture at all!
 Please hold onto your box with that fluff for your piece to stay in when not being worn.
 Most of my pieces are given a darkening patina and that will fade with time.
 The more often it is polished or cleaned will also lessen that patina.
 I advise not wearing your jewelry in the shower, swimming, or on your hands while you wash them because soaps can affect your metals happiness as well.
 There are even many popular stones that are set in jewelry that can crack or discolor in water so I always advise against water anywhere near your pieces.
 Opals are one such stones that do not like water!
 There are polishing cloths that you can keep on hand to clean your piece with called “Sunshine Cloths” that work well.
 If you ever have a question about how to polish or clean something that I have made for you, please don't hesitate to send me a message!
 I also made a blog post talking about what cleaning solution I use to polish silver, copper, and brass here.

 Where do you get your stones from?